The Voice of the Dancesport Professional

 HAIRPINS: There is a lot of confusion surrounding this name!
 There are several patterns that use the name hairpin in the NDCA syllabus.

-Hairpin with the man backing onto his L foot is also a silver pattern.
+Hairpin with the man backing onto his L foot is also a gold pattern.

 It only turns to the right.
 It is 4 steps long and is danced QQQQ or 1&23 or 1313 for viennese waltz.